What is Days Sales Outstanding (DSO)?

 Since days sales outstanding (DSO) is the number of days it takes to collect due cash payments from customers that paid on credit, a lower DSO is preferred to a higher DSO.

-- A low DSO implies the company can convert credit sales into cash relatively fast, and the duration that receivables remain outstanding on the balance sheet before collection is shorter.
+- Low DSO ➝ A low value implies the company can convert credit sales into cash relatively fast, and the duration that receivables remain outstanding on the balance sheet before collection is shorter.

-- But a high DSO indicates the company is unable to quickly convert credit sales into cash, and the longer that the receivables remain outstanding, the less liquidity the company has.
+- High DSO ➝ But a higher value indicates the company is unable to quickly convert credit sales into cash, and the longer that the receivables remain outstanding, the less liquidity the company has.

 - Days Sales Outstanding (DSO) = (Average Accounts Receivable / Revenue) * 365 Days